Concerning the COVID-19 situation:

 back to the hydraulic pump.
 In other words, doing this will allow much more

-See pictures below Ê. Also, the use of
+pump housing.
+See photos below Ê. Also,

-one that's built to the max to increase the torque.
+preferably one that's built to the max to increase the torque.

 The hydrostatic drive unit will